mpaluchowski/wordpress-theme-mpaluchowski/README.md

-mpaluchowski Wordpress Theme
+mpaluchowski WordPress Theme
 ============================

-This is the custom [Wordpress](http://www.wordpress.org/) theme I use for my blog at http://michal.paluchowski.com/
+This is the custom [WordPress](http://www.wordpress.org/) theme I use for my blog at http://michal.paluchowski.com/

 License
 -------